lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 - the Precipice has an uninteractable, closed door
 - In Basement (hallway 9 on map) red door with electronic box attached
 - In Reservoir, there are steps leading down on the basement side into the water (appears likely that it requires the Reservoir to be fully drained)
+  - This apparently leads to the "old station," 6/14 pips drained to access
 - The Chess Puzzle

 ### Utility Closet